cdsittampalam/documentation/docs/Partner API.md

 ### Add Keys to Headers

-Once you have generated the API key, you add the API key to the HTTP headers to allow you to connect to URLs in the desired environments.
+Once you have generated the API key, you add the API key to the Swagger UI.

+the HTTP headers to allow you to connect to URLs in the desired environments.
 The Partner API can be set up in on demo or server environments.
 The Swagger UI allows you to choose an environment and add the API key, which populates the headers.
 For the server or Live environment, you need to generate, in addition to the API key, a public key that is signed by a private key.
 For the demo environment, only the API key is needed.